 Time to hit up social with your crackpot theories of Dave Hagewood’s true reptilian identity!
 In the meantime, I wouldn’t mind a follow or two, either.
 Links are down below.

 Anyway, thanks for reading.
 I know this isn’t the type of stuff that will help push a Platinum into higher ranks.
-Still, for anyone with creative drive or passion, the development stories of Rocket League are a beacon of inspiration.
+Still, for anyone with creative drive or passion, the development stories behind Rocket League shine a dazzling beacon of inspiration.
 Much love, and I’d like to give a huge shoutout to NoClip for the awesome interviews!

 Also, if you find yourself wondering how you just spent so much time learning about random RL facts, I think you’ll get a kick out of Sledge’s video jam-packed with more random Rocket League facts.
 He covers things like how there’s 54 different bots, categorized by theme.
 He’ll tell you that the Delorean and Batmobile are the only two cars with their own demo explosion.
 Give it a look!